bmackeyimproving/BDD-Demo/Readme.md

 Uses Github Actions for CI/CD.
 Gated by linting, testing, and BDD testing

+## Architecture Decisions
+See [bdd-vite-react/docs/adr/](bdd-vite-react/docs/adr/) for key architectural decisions in this project.

 ## All commands run from FE base directory
 cd bdd-vite-react